• Skip to primary navigation

 In developing countries, the Cooperative sector is given due importance.

 The mixed economy is adopted by many developing countries of the world.
-India is the best examples of the mixed economy.
+India is the best example of a mixed economy.

 In the mixed economy, the private and public sectors are closely related and both work as constituents of a unit.